kicumkicum/stupid-player/README.md

 It's middleware for simple create player in node.js project.

-You can play http-link, file path and magnet URI.
+You can play any readable stream with mp3 content.
+But you can create readable stream for http-link, file path and magnet URI with internal method.

 ```javascript
 /** CREATE */